Rob-McKay/RiscOS-smb2/module/README.md

 Set whether smb3 encryption should be used or not.

-* 0: disable encryption.
-This is the default.
-* Non-zero: enable encryption.

 ___

 ## SMB2_SetSigning

+(SWI &54505)

 ### Entry

 R0 the SMB2 context handle\
-R1 int val
+R1

+* 0: do not require signing.
+This is the default.
+* Non-zero: require signing.

 ### Exit